 An Overpowering Apple Aroma

-The apple flavor is far too strong to really enjoy the bourbon because it is simply overwhelming.
-It's as if a Jolly Rancher factory dedicated to producing only the green apple candies exploded in the room even though the bottle was opened twenty feet away.
+The apple character is far too strong to really enjoy the bourbon because it is simply overwhelming.
+It's as if a Jolly Rancher factory dedicated to producing only the green apple candies exploded in the room.

 The Bourbon Base Saves the Day